anbkit/fise-examples/SHARED_RULES.md

 **Problem:** Cannot find module `@fise-examples/shared`

 **Solution:**
-1. Ensure you've run `npm install` in the examples directory to link workspace packages
+1. Ensure you've run `npm install` at the root directory to link workspace packages
 2. Import from `@fise-examples/shared` instead of relative paths
 3. Both backend and frontend use the same import: `import { getRulesForDemo } from '@fise-examples/shared'`